What is Mirena?

 Ectopic pregnancy is a medical emergency that often requires surgery.
 Ectopic pregnancy can cause internal bleeding, infertility, and even death.

 There are also risks if you get pregnant while using Mirena and the pregnancy is in the uterus.
 Severe infection, miscarriage, premature delivery, and even death can occur with pregnancies that continue with an intrauterine device (IUD).
 Because of this, your healthcare provider may try to remove Mirena, even though removing it may cause a miscarriage.
-If Mirena cannot be removed, talk with your healthcare provider about the benefits and risks of continuing the pregnancy.
+If Mirena cannot be removed, talk with your healthcare provider about the benefits and risks of continuing the pregnancy and possible effects of the hormone on your unborn baby.

 If you continue your pregnancy, see your healthcare provider regularly.
 Call your healthcare provider right away if you get flu-like symptoms, fever, chills, cramping, pain, bleeding, vaginal discharge, or fluid leaking from your vagina.
 These may be signs of infection.